Mārtiņš Staķis: Political work

 In August 2017, Staķis helped found Movement For!, and was elected to the board of the party.
 Since its founding, Staķis has been active in the party, both as executive director and leader of its pre-election campaign.

 Staķis was elected in the Riga Constituency in the 2018 Latvian parliamentary elections, representing the Development/For! alliance, formed between his own Movement For! and the classical liberal For Latvia's Development.
 Before the election, Staķis was discussed as a possible candidate for the office of Minister of Defence.

 Before the 2020 Riga City Council elections, Staķis gave up his seat in the Saeima on 5 June 2020, and party colleague Krista Baumane took over his seat.

 On 29 August 2020, elections were held, with the alliance between Development/For! and The Progressives winning 18 seats, the most of any electoral list.
 On 2 October 2020 Staķis was elected Mayor, leading a broad coalition consisting of Development/For!, The Progressives, New Unity, the National Alliance, the Latvian Association of Regions and the New Conservative Party.

 On 24 March 2022, Staķis announced that he was leaving Development/For! after disagreements in the alliance about the Riga City development plan.
 Staķis accused the Minister for Environmental Protection and Regional Development Artūrs Toms Plešs of lobbying to the casino industry, which led him vetoing the law.

+On 3 July 2023, Mārtiņš Staķis resigned as chairman of the Riga City Council, citing a split the ruling coalition.
+Staķis said he could no longer take responsibility for the City Council's decisions, especially after his coalition partners voted with the opposition.
+This came after Staķis supported an investigation into possible misuse of city funds in the Traffic Department.

+On 9 January 2024, Staķis joined the Progressives party, having previously worked together with them in his coalition administration and from its list will be candidates in the 2024 European Parliament elections.